 The photograph of the self portrait of Ruskin is believed to be inthe public domain – Wikipedia Commons – http://commons.wikimedia.org/wiki/File:John_Ruskin_self_portrait_1861.jp

-How to cite this article: (2008) Atwood, S. E. ‘John Ruskin on education’, the encyclopaedia of informal education. [http://infed.org/mobi/john-ruskin-on-education.
+How to cite this article: (2008) Atwood, S. E. ‘John Ruskin on education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/john-ruskin-on-education.
 Retrieved: insert date].

 2 Ruskin’s relationship with Faunthorpe, and with Whitelands College, constitutes another fascinating and instructive chapter in the development of his educational philosophy.
 For more on this subject, see Sara Atwood, A Cowslip From an Oxlip and a Blackthorn From a White: Fors Clavigera and Ruskin’s Educational Philosophy, Ch.
 3